gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 As a main action, you can do one of the following:
 - **Roll**: Attempt any kind of roll
-- **Dash**: Move up to your Speed
+- **Dash**: Move up to your speed
 - **Recover**: Recover a tag
 - **Ready**: Prepare a main action to perform at soon as a condition is met (for example, shoot the enemy as soon as they enter your line of sight)

-As a move action, you can move up to your Speed.
+As a move action, you can move up to your speed.
 You can split this movement up and perform it before or after your other actions.

 As extra actions, you can take any of the above actions listed under **Tactics**, **Effects**, **Support**, **Analysis**, and **Reactions**, up to the maximum amount in each category determined by its corresponding stat.
 For example, with an Analysis of 4, you can only ask up to four questions from the list each combat.